Tritiya Prastuti Committee: History

 On 4 February 2017, two ex-members of TPC were killed by Maoist in Ranchi.
 They were released from jail.
-In February 2017, five suspected members of the of TPC arrested in Ranchi.
+In February 2017, five suspected members of the TPC were arrested in Ranchi.
 In February 2019, a TPC rebel who carried reward of 1 lakh surrendered in Ranchi Police Station.
 In March, 2019 two members of TPC killed in encounter by security forces near Bagodar, Hazaribagh.
 On 23 June 2021, The area commander of TPC Kishun Ganjhu arrested with one INSAS rifle and 10 Bullets near lawalong.
 In March 2022, a area commander of TPC, Sakender Yadav who joined TPC in 2014 surrendered with 0.315 bolt action country-made rifles which had 14 rounds cartridge in front of Palamu administration.